Paranoid (Black Sabbath song): Cindy & Bert version

 In 1971, German schlager vocal duo Cindy & Bert covered the song with lyrics based on Arthur Conan Doyle's The Hound of the Baskervilles as "Der Hund von Baskerville".
 The unlikely cover version with a heavy Hammond organ, featured in a TV show with a tiny Pekingese dog standing in as "hound" and dancers getting ushered back to their seats, has become a collector's curiosity and a document of 1971 zeitgeist.

 The Dickies version

 American punk rock group the Dickies covered the song for their debut album The Incredible Shrinking Dickies (1979).
-Released as single, it charted at #45 in the UK.
+Released as single, it charted at No. 45 in the UK.

+Type O Negative version

+American gothic metal band Type O Negative covered the song for the remastered 1994 reissue of their second album, The Origin of the Feces.
+Running for 7 minutes and 20 seconds, the cover features a slower, more extended arrangement than the original and incorporates a section of Black Sabbath's Iron Man midway through the song.

 Megadeth version

 Megadeth's cover of "Paranoid" for the tribute album Nativity in Black: A Tribute to Black Sabbath received a Grammy nomination in 1995 for 'Best Metal Performance'.
 This track also famously ends with drummer Nick Menza forgetting to end the song and continuing to play as Dave Mustaine repeatedly yells his name.